 - Auto PIR Sensitivity-the camera monitors ambient temperature conditions and automatically adjusts the sensor/trigger signal to be more sensitive to slight variations in temperature on hot days, less sensitive on cold days. - Field Scan 2x with Live Trigger-The "time lapse" feature added in last year's models has been enhanced with the addition of the option for a second block of recording with its own start/stop times.
-Trigger signals generated by nearby wildlife activity will still generate additional photos/videos as they normally would, independently of the Field Scan operation. - Audio Recording capability in Video Mode.
+Trigger signals generated by nearby wildlife activity will still generate additional photos/videos as they normally would, independently of the Field Scan operation. - GPS Geotag Capability-allows the user to input the longitude and latitude of the camera's position, which will be embedded in each photo file.
+This enables Google Earth, Picassa and other geotag enabled software to automatically show a map pinpointing each camera's location when a group of photos are reviewed on a computer.
+Especially useful for those who setup multiple Trophy Cams to monitor large or widely separated areas. - Audio Recording capability in Video Mode.